ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ![Process Memory Scheme](process-memory-scheme.png)

 You can see an address space of the application.
 The address space is split into memory locations that are named [**segments**](https://en.wikipedia.org/wiki/Segmentation_%28memory%29).
-Each segment has base address, length and set of permissions (for example write, read, execute.)
+Each segment has [**base address**](https://en.wikipedia.org/wiki/Base_address), length and set of permissions (for example write, read, execute.)
 Splitting memory into segments simplifies memory management.
 Information about segment's length allows to hook violation of segment's bounds.
 Segment's permissions allow to control access to the segment.

 The illustrated process have three threads including the main thread.
 Each thread has own [**stack segment**](https://en.wikipedia.org/wiki/Call_stack).
 Also there are several [**heap segments**](https://msdn.microsoft.com/en-us/library/ms810603) that can be shared between all threads.
 The process contains two modules.
 First is a mandatory EXE module and second is a DLL module.
 Each of these modules has mandatory segments like [`.text`](https://en.wikipedia.org/wiki/Code_segment), [`.data`](https://en.wikipedia.org/wiki/Data_segment#Data) and [`.bss`](https://en.wikipedia.org/wiki/.bss).
 Also there are extra module's segments like `.rsrc` that are not mentioned in the scheme.